maybuzz/web-design-1819/README.md

-# Real-Time Web
+# Web-design

 ## Summary
-Exclusive designed website that shows all `real-time web @cmda-minor-web` assignments made for Marijn Meijles.
+Exclusive designed website that shows all `web-design @cmda-minor-web` assignments made for Marijn Meijles.
 This website is fully operable by keyboard.

 ![...](/img/...png)